major/txlf24-tech-career/slides.md

 Password resets were needed,<br>but only for employees who were affected.

-Nobody from our team was on the affected list. 😌 <!-- .element: class="fragment" -->
+Nobody from our team was on the affected list. 😌

 ----

 Somehow, everyone's passwords were reset at 1PM. 😱

-We were right in the middle<br>of a serious unrelated outage. 🔥 <!-- .element: class="fragment" -->
+We were right in the middle<br>of a serious unrelated outage. 🔥

-All of us were suddenly locked out. <!-- .element: class="fragment" -->
+All of us were suddenly locked out.

 ----